Innovation of separation techniques

 Development of molecular recognition materials for selective separation, purification, and detection

-To realize quantitative analysis with high accuracy for objective compounds in environmental and biological analytes from large amounts of contaminants, selective separation and concentration techniques are demanded.
-We focus on specific molecular recognition of an organic polymer.
-Thus, we originally developed various methodologies of synthesizing separation media for low molecular to macromolecule by arranging molecularly imprinting technique.
-We also created the highly selective screening method for toxic chemical substances using separation media mimicking some molecular recognition of a receptor.
+We focus on the specific molecular recognition capabilities of organic polymers.
+We have thus developed various methods for synthesizing separation media for targets ranging from low molecules to macromolecules by arranging molecularly imprinting technique.
+We have also established the highly selective screening method for toxic chemical substances using separation media mimicking receptor-like molecular recognition.

-Besides, in recent study, we reported selective adsorption of (glyco) proteins and their simple detection using hydrogels.
-This detecting technology has contributed to application of simple onsite analysis.
+In addition, in recent studies, we have reported the selective adsorption of (glyco)proteins and their simple detection using hydrogels.
+This detection technology has contributed to application of simple onsite analysis.

 Development of liquid phase separation for rapid and highly selective separation of biological substances